 - Faster healing: The supersaturation of the wound with PRP, and thus growth factors, produces an increase of tissue synthesis and thus faster tissue regeneration.

-- Cost effectiveness: Since PRP harvesting is done with only 20 cc’s of blood in the doctor’s office, the patient need not incur the expense of the harvesting procedure in hospital or at the blood bank.
+- Cost-effectiveness: Since PRP harvesting is done with only 20 cc’s of blood in the doctor’s office, the patient need not incur the expense of the harvesting procedure in a hospital or at the blood bank.

 - Ease of use: PRP is easy to handle and actually improves the ease of application of bone substitute materials and bone grafting products by making them more gel-like.

 Why all the excitement about PRP?
 PRP permits the body to take advantage of the normal healing pathways at a greatly accelerated rate.
 During the healing process, the body rushes many cells and cell-types to the wound in order to initiate the healing process.
 One of those cell types is platelets.
 Platelets perform many functions, including the formation of a blood clot and release of growth factors (GF) into the wound.
 These GF (platelet derived growth factors PDGF, transforming growth factor beta TGF, and insulin-like growth factor ILGF) function to assist the body in repairing itself by stimulating stem cells to regenerate new tissue.
 The more growth factors released sequestered into the wound, the more stem cells stimulated to produce new host tissue.
 Thus, one can easily see that PRP permits the body to heal faster and more efficiently.

 A subfamily of TGF is bone morphogenic protein (BMP).
 BMP has been shown to induce the formation of new bone in research studies in animals and humans.
 This is of great significance to the surgeon who places dental implants.
 By adding PRP, and thus TGF, to the implant site with bone substitute particles, the implant surgeon can now grow bone more predictably and faster than ever before.